qiskit-community/qiskit-experiments/docs/tutorials/intro.rst

 * Run characterization and calibration experiments such as quantum volume and randomized benchmarking
-* Run built-in or customized experiments with all the options that Terra has
+* Run built-in or customized experiments with all the options available in Qiskit Terra
 * Specify fit series and parameters in the analysis
 * Transform the data through the data processor
 * Visualize data with support for custom drawing backends
+* Save and retrieve timestamped calibration parameters for physical backends

 A quick primer
 ==============